What equipment does my child need to play baseball?

 Children in Single A and Double A division are assigned to teams by members of the Executive Board.
 Children in Triple A and Majors are drafted by the head coaches prior to the season.

-Typically, a spring or fall season is comprised of 12 regular season games followed by a double elimination playoff series.
+Typically, a spring or fall season is comprised of 12 regular season games followed by a single-elimination playoff series.

 Is it possible my child’s team will play less than 12 games?